 Additionally, the antimalware service executable consumes too much CPU time because it checks C: Program Files Windows Defender, which is its folder.
 Therefore, preventing the antimalware service executable from scanning its folder is one way to lower CPU use.

 How Can I Prevent Antimalware Service Execution And Using Too Much CPU?

-The two major methods to prohibit antimalware service executables from consuming too much CPU are rearranging Windows Security scans and blocking it from scanning their folder.
+The two primary methods to prohibit antimalware service executables from consuming too much CPU are rearranging Windows Security scans and blocking it from scanning their folder.